elementary/website/docs/human-interface-guidelines.md

 elementary OS uses **six** main icon sizes throughout the OS and it's best to include all six as part of your application.

-Design each icon for the size it's meant to be viewed at.
-In other words, do not design one icon and resize it to fill the remaining sizes, the best result is when each icon is designed individually.

 <div class="icons-container">
 	<img title="16 pixel icon" src="/images/docs/human-interface-guidelines/icons/16/utilities-terminal.svg">
 	<img title="24 pixel icon" src="/images/docs/human-interface-guidelines/icons/24/utilities-terminal.svg">